Coaches and community leaders educate by example.

-In my recent research study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth, young people from 44 states shared with me how adults outside their families positively influenced their lives.
+In Tomorrow’s Change Makers, Reclaiming the Power of Citizenship for a New Generation, young people from 22 states shared how adults outside their families positively influenced their lives.
 They said the behaviors most likely to build character came from adults who:

 - Supported and encouraged

 - Set high expectations